PlatformLab/HomaModule/README.md

   missing:
   - Socket buffer memory management needs more work.
 Large numbers of large messages (hundreds of MB?) may cause buffer exhaustion and deadlock.

+ - Please contact me if you have any problems using this repo; I'm happy to provide advice and support.

 - Linux v5.4.3 is the primary development platform for this code.
 In the past it has run under 4.15.18;  other versions of Linux have not been tested and